DataDaneHQ/Coursera-TikTok-Capstone-Project/08_C4_Coming_Soon.md

 # Coming Soon!!

 As part of the Advanced Google Data Analytics Professional Certificate, I am currently diving into key statistical concepts essential for data analysis through 'The Power of Statistics' course.
+This includes - probability, sampling, confidence levels, A/B testing, hypothesis testing, and using Pythons SciPy Stats modules.
 My learning journey has progressed into a hands-on capstone project focused on real-world data analysis, applying statistical techniques to gain insights from TikTok video interaction data.

 <br>